Section 13 on Steam - User reviews, Price & Information

 Unravel a thrilling sci-fi mystery in this action-packed twin-stick roguelite shooter.
 Select your load-out, stack up temporary and persistent upgrades, and delve into the depths of a subterranean base, either alone or in a group of up to 3 players.

-Section 13 is a early access, dark and top-down shooter game developed by Ocean Drive Studio and Inc. and published by Ocean Drive Studio, Inc. and Kakao Games.
+Section 13 is a dark, top-down shooter and action roguelike game developed by Ocean Drive Studio and Inc. and published by Ocean Drive Studio, Inc. and Kakao Games.

 The game is currently priced at 19.50€ on Steam.